Not sure where to stay in Zurich? Here’s an overview of the main neighborhoods, and a selection of some of the best hotels in Zurich.

 Best hotels in Zurich Altstadt

-The Altstadt is undoubtely the best area to stay in Zurich if you’re visiting for only one day.
-Being within walking distance to the main attractions comes at a price though, and there’s not much in terms of budget accommodations in the Old Town.
+The Altstadt is undoubtedly the best area to stay in Zurich if you’re visiting for only one day.
+Being within walking distance of the main attractions comes at a price, though, and there’s not much in terms of budget accommodations in the Old Town.
 You can, however, find good medium-price hotels and, of course, boutique and luxury hotels.

-The area nearby the Central Station is the one I would recommend if you’re spending a few days in Zurich and plan to have a day trip or two.
+The area near the Central Station is the one I would recommend if you’re staying a bit longer (or visiting on a work trip) and plan to have one or more day trips from Zurich.

-Motel One Zürich is elegant and full of character.
-The hotel is excellent value for money, and you can treat yourself with a lovely stay without breaking the bank.
+- Motel One Zürich is elegant and full of character.
+The hotel is excellent value for money, and you can treat yourself to a lovely stay without breaking the bank.

-Hotel Florhof combines a contemporary décor with old furniture.
+- Hotel Florhof combines contemporary décor with old furniture.
 Set in an elegant building dating back to the 18th century, the hotel features a charming patio, perfect for relaxing.

 Best hotels in Enge & Wollishofen

-In between the Altstadt and Enge, the Alden Suite Hotel Splügenschloss Zurich is a small 5-stars hotel set in an elegant old building.
+- In between the Altstadt and Enge, the Alden Suite Hotel Splügenschloss Zurich is a small 5-star hotel set in an elegant old building.
 Indeed, it’s a perfect choice if you want to be within walking distance from the Center in a quiet area.

 Best hotels in Langstrasse

-The stylish The Yard Zürich is located in an area boasting trendy bars and boutiques.
-The rooms are tastefully decorated, and the prices affordable.
+- The stylish The Yard Zürich is located in an area boasting trendy bars and boutiques.
+The rooms are tastefully decorated, and the prices are affordable.

 Top hotels in Seefeld

-Modern and stylish, Hotel Seehof is located right being the Opera House, in between the Old Town and Lake Zurich.
+- Modern and stylish, Hotel Seehof is located right behind the Opera House, in between the Old Town and Lake Zurich.

 Hotels near Zurich Airport

-Mövenpick Hotel Zurich Airport is a 5-minute drive from/to the airport and notably offers a free shuttle service every 15 minutes.
+- Mövenpick Hotel Zurich Airport is a 5-minute drive from/to the airport and offers a free shuttle service every 15 minutes.
 The rooms are modern and elegant.

 Wrapping things up

-Zurich is much more than Switzerland financial hub.
-In fact, not only the city has a long history, reflecting in the charming Altstadt.
+Zurich is much more than Switzerland’s financial hub.
+In fact, not only the city has a long history, reflected in the charming Altstadt.
 It’s also lively and pulsing creativity.
 Aside from the beautiful architecture, Zurich surprised me with its unique vibe.